telerik/winforms-docs/richtexteditor/features/hyperlink.md

 __ToolTip__

-By default hyperlinks take a fixed string as a tool tip.
+By default, hyperlinks take a fixed string as a tool tip.
 The default format is:

->note {0}
->{1} to follow link
+>note {0}{1} to follow link
 >

-You have control over it using the __HyperlinkToolTipFormatString__ of RadRichTextEditor, which will set the format for all hyperlinks in the document.
+You have control over it using the __HyperlinkToolTipFormatString__ of **RadRichTextEditor**, which will set the format for all hyperlinks in the document.

 __HyperlinkClicked__

 When you click on a hyperlink, the __HyperlinkClicked__ event of __RadRichTextEditor__ is fired.
-The sender of the event is the document element, which you have clicked, e.g. a Span, an Image, InlineUIContainer, etc. The event args on the other hand, provide the possibility to markthe event as handled and prevent the default action.
+The sender of the event is the document element, which you have clicked, e.g. a **Span**, an **Image**, **InlineUIContainer**, etc. The event args on the other hand, provide the possibility to mark the event as handled and prevent the default action.
 Custom logic can also be implemented depending on the __HyperlinkTarget__ and __URL__, which are also visible as properties of the event args.

 ![richtexteditor-features-hyperlink 002](images/richtexteditor-features-hyperlink002.png)

 # See Also